Spray painting

 Tips

-• To spray paint clothes, choose a well ventilated area to avoid inhaling the gases from the spray.
+• To spray paint clothes, choose a well-ventilated area to avoid inhaling the gases from the spray.
+Additionally, wearing a mask can further protect from inhaling any fumes, ensuring a safer painting environment.

 Write a comment